The Haunting of Hill House: Summary

 Hill House is a mansion in a location never specified, surrounded by hills.
 Dr. John Montague, an investigator of the supernatural, has rented Hill House for a summer and has invited as his guests several people chosen because of their experiences with paranormal events.
-Of these, only two accept: Eleanor Vance, a shy young woman who resents caring for her demanding, disabled mother and Theodora, a bohemian artist.
+Of these, only two accept: Eleanor Vance, a shy young woman who resented caring for her demanding, disabled mother (who has passed) and Theodora, a bohemian artist.
 Both are to join Montague at Hill House, along with Luke Sanderson, the young heir to the estate, where Montague hopes to find scientific evidence of the existence of the supernatural.

 Eleanor travels to the house, where she and Theodora will live in isolation with Montague and Luke.

 The house's two caretakers, Mr. and Mrs. Dudley, refuse to stay near the house at night.
 The four overnight visitors begin to form friendships as Montague explains the building's history, which encompasses suicide and other violent deaths.

-All four of the inhabitants begin to experience strange events while in the house, including unexplained noises and ghostly presences roaming the halls at night, strange writing on the walls, and other unexplained events.
+All four of the inhabitants begin to experience strange events while in the house, including unexplained noises and spirits roaming the halls at night, strange writing on the walls, and other unexplained events.
 Eleanor tends to experience phenomena to which the others are oblivious.
 At the same time, it is implied that at least some of what Eleanor witnesses may be a product of her imagination.
 Another implied possibility is that Eleanor possesses a subconscious telekinetic ability that is itself the cause of many of the disturbances experienced by her and the others.
 This possibility is suggested especially by references early in the novel to Eleanor's childhood memories about episodes of a poltergeist-like entity that seemed to target her home.